Karthikprasadm/Sup/sup-lang/docs/tutorial.md

   end function

   define function called done with index
-    set n to subtract index from 1 print concat of "Done: " and get n from todos end function
+    set n to subtract 1 from index  # convert 1-based to 0-based
+    print concat of "Done: " and get n from todos end function